adarshaherle/jobexecutor/design.md

 - **Confirmation**: A `JobStopResponse` confirms termination, with errors reported via gRPC status.
 - **Concurrency Control**: Mutex ensures consistent updates and prevents deadlocks.

-**Note**: Sending signals to the process group ensures that both the parent process and its child processes receive the termination signals.
-While `SIGTERM` allows processes to perform cleanup operations, `SIGKILL` forcefully terminates processes without allowing cleanup.
-It's important to note that `SIGKILL` may not terminate processes that are in an uninterruptible sleep state.

 **Output Capture and Streaming**

 - **Capture Mechanism**: Job output (stdout and stderr) is captured from the start by redirecting the output pipes of the job’s `exec.Command` to a thread-safe, in-memory byte buffer protected by mutexes.